A Walking Pilgrimage through Tuscany

 You are not simply walking through Tuscany—you are walking along a path that has been traveled for centuries, one that invites a different pace, a different kind of attention, and a deeper experience of place.

-Over eleven days, we walk from town to town along the Via Francigena, moving through vineyards, olive groves, wooded paths, and open countryside.
+Over ten days, we walk from town to town along the Via Francigena, moving through vineyards, olive groves, wooded paths, and open countryside.
 Each day brings a new landscape, a new village, and a new place to land at the end of the walk.

 There’s a simplicity to the structure of each day—walk, arrive, rest, share a meal—that begins to quiet the noise of everyday life.